samjewell/drink-aware/readme.md

 - [X] try with multiple URLs (just no params)
 - [X] get it onto Github pages
-- [ ] get the 'save to home screen' icon working
+- [X] get the 'save to home screen' hint working
-- [ ] learn how to clear the cache on iOS.
-By removing the browser (last resort)?
+- [X] learn how to clear the cache on iOS?
+It's in the OS settings, but can also delete and reinstall the browser!

 Notes